cp3402-students/Coursework_3402_group4/site.md

    be changed within WordPress editor.

    Right below the subjects listing is a CTA hyperlink to registration page which allow visitor to sign up to our leaning centre and proceed to make appointment with us.
 A promotion ads is also displayed here to lure more visitors to join for registration.

    After that, it is a timetable which displays the scheduled timetable of the learning centre to show the current visitors.
    Another CTA button that promotes visitor to register to the learning centre is display here.
 This button is redirecting to registration page.

 5. #### Events
+   For the event page, there is a side by side column block at the top, which shows the editor's choice award and the open house event.

+   By clicking on the **title** of these two block or the **image** or the **readmore** hyperlink, visitor will be able to jump to the editor's choice award page and the open house event page for more details.
+These hyperlink all can be altered via WordPress editor.

+   Below that is a section which prompts visitors to book a session from the learning centre by emphasising variety of the leanring centre's strength.
 6. #### Our Staffs

 7. #### Locations/Transportation